-Advances in the way we do healthcare in this country often occur at warp speed.
-For nurses who want to advance their education and certification this can mean a jump in income.
-Depending on the type of nursing certifications and specialty you pursue you can increase your pay significantly.
+Advances in the way we do healthcare often occur at warp speed.
+For nurses who want to advance their education and certification, this can mean a jump in income.
+Depending on the type of nursing certifications and specialty you pursue, you can increase your pay significantly.

-As a nurse you realize the importance of staying on top of medical trends in order to best serve your patients.
-You may be seeking to further your career by gong back to school.
-Perhaps you’d like to become a nurse practitioner, or earn your masters of science in nursing.
+As a nurse, you realize the importance of staying on top of medical trends so you can best serve patients.
+You may be seeking to further your career by going back to school.
+Perhaps you’d like to become a nurse practitioner or earn your master’s of science in nursing.
 For an RN, with or without your BSN, this can take dedication as well as a chunk of your time.
 In the end, however, the investment in yourself will certainly pay off when you obtain these advanced nursing certifications.

 Nursing Certifications That Increase Your Income

-An informatics nurse is a nursing certification that combines nursing with analytics and information management to provide data which will be used to improve patient care.
-In communicating this analytical information you’re creating support for your fellow nurses while improving the care patients will receive.
+An informatics nursing certification combines nursing with analytics and information management.
+As an informatics nurse, you’ll be able to provide data that will be used to improve patient care.
+In communicating this analytical information, you’re creating support for your fellow nurses while improving the quality of care that patients receive.

 Medical technology grows at a rapid pace every day.
-As an informatics nurse you will be helping to develop and improve medical technology.
-For nurses with strong critical thinking skills, who are talented problem-solvers, and enjoy working with technology, becoming an informatics nurse may be a logical next step.
+As an informatics nurse, you will help to develop and improve medical technology.
+For nurses with strong critical thinking skills and who are talented problem-solvers and enjoy working with technology, becoming an informatics nurse may be a logical next step.

 Burn Care Nurse

-A burn care nurse helps treat patients from the initial trauma to after-care and recovery.
-As a burn care nurse you will play an instrumental role at each stage of the burn victims care.
+A burn care nurse helps treat patients from initial trauma to after-care and recovery.
+As a burn care nurse, you will play an instrumental role at each stage of a burn victim’s care.
 While a nurse is able to work on a burn unit with their RN licensure, it takes certain certifications to become a specific burn care nurse.
-This is because burn care and the treatment is highly specialized.
+This is due to the fact that burn care and the treatments associated with it are highly specialized.

-Although there is, as of now, no specialized burn care nursing certification, as a burn care nurse you will be required to obtain the following certifications:
+Today as a burn care nurse, you are required to obtain the following certifications:

 - Advanced Burn Life Support